Self-healing high-dimensional quantum key distribution using hybrid spin-orbit Bessel states: Abstract

 \section{Abstract}

 Using spatial modes for quantum key distribution (QKD) has become highly topical due to their infinite dimensionality, promising high information capacity per photon.
-However, spatial distortion reduce the feasible secret key rates and compromise the security of the quantum channel.
-In an extreme form, such a distortion would be blocking the channel almost completely with an obstacle.
-By controlling the radial degree of freedom of a photon's spatial mode, we are able to demonstrate high-dimensional QKD through obstacles with self-reconstructing single photons.
+However, spatial distortions reduce the feasible secret key rates and compromise the security of a quantum channel.
+In an extreme form such a distortion might be a physical obstacle, impeding line-of-sight for free-space channels.
+Here, by controlling the radial degree of freedom of a photon's spatial mode, we are able to demonstrate hybrid high-dimensional QKD through obstacles with self-reconstructing single photons.
 We construct high-dimensional mutually unbiased bases using spin-orbit hybrid states that are radially modulated with a non-diffracting Bessel-Gaussian (BG) profile, and show secure transmission through partially obstructed quantum links.
 Using a prepare-measure protocol we report higher quantum state self-reconstruction and information retention for the non-diffracting BG modes as compared to Laguerre-Gaussian modes, obtaining a quantum bit error rate (QBER) that is up to 3$\times$ lower.
-This work highlights the importance of controlling the radial mode of single photons in quantum information processing and communication.
+This work highlights the importance of controlling the radial mode of single photons in quantum information processing and communication as well as the advantages of QKD with hybrid states.